foursquare/RNPilgrimSample/README.md

         }
     }
     ```

+    For more details on how to set this up, please refer to Pilgrim's [Android Getting Started Guide](https://developer.foursquare.com/docs/pilgrim-sdk/android#register-your-apps-key-hashes).

 6. (Optional) For the map view to work you need to add your [Google API Key](https://developers.google.com/maps/documentation/android-sdk/get-api-key) in `android/app/src/main/AndroidManifest.xml`.
 Replace `YOUR_API_KEY` with the correct value.